hundredrabbits/thebook/north_pacific_logbook.md

 We have some crystallized ginger for dessert.
 Our produce is looking past its best.
 We've got a 3/4 cabbage that is okay, 9 carrots, with a few starting to look tired, a daikon that is getting spotty, and 1/2 an eggplant.
 Our potatoes and onions are looking good.
 We've also got some preserved lotus roots, and many other dried vegetables, but we're keeping those for later.

 ##### 1000
 The wind is lessening, but isn't gone yet.
-Devine is reading Ursula Le Guin's The Dispossessed, while steering with a line from the companionway stairs.
-I just woke up from a an hour-long nap, feeling refreshed.
+Devine is reading Ursula Le Guin's *The Dispossessed*, while steering with a line from the companionway stairs.
+I just woke up from an hour-long nap, feeling refreshed.
 We got a message from Robusta, complaining about the waves.
-Yep, the waves yesterday were shit.
+Yep, the waves yesterday were bad.
 Our positions on the live tracker are updating again, thanks to Devine's dad.

 Morgan and Douglas, from Tumbleweed, messaged us to report an issue with our track, saying it was not updating (since the 17th).
 We were concerned that people would think we'd disappeared, or had serious issues.
 It is fixed now!
 We're glad.
 We're lucky to have such good land support, people to tell us if our path is broken, to help us with weather or to give us moral support from afar.

 ##### 1030
 My ribs still hurt, as I never have enough time to rest to allow them to heal.
 The motion of the boat makes that extra difficult.
 When I sleep, I sit still, with cushions wedged under my back.
 I'm glad I can steer the boat but worry about making it worse, as I am very accident-prone.

-We've got our share of bumps and bruises!
+We've got our share of bumps and bruises.
 Devine has got splinters in his fingers, I'm not sure how that happened?
-He's got a bruised knee, from the knockdown, and we both have random aches, calluses on our hands etc.
+He's got a bruised knee, from the wave event, and we both have random aches, calluses on our hands etc. Long passages aren't kind to the body, or the mind.

 ##### 1400
 Time to refuel.
 Since the seas are calm, it is a good time to do it.
 The wind isn't down entirely, but the boat isn't rocking too much.
 What was supposed to be a 5 minute task turned into an hour-long endeavour.
 The deck plate cover for the diesel intake was stuck!
 Neither of us could get it open!
 We tried a variety of tools, and eventually freed it up.
 This is my fault, I think, as I recently changed the o-ring to a *slightly* thicker one (it's all i could find).
 Also, the tool we use to open it fits loosely in the cap, this due to many years of hard use.
 We emptied one 20 L Jerry can of diesel into the tank.